PurvangPatel/Grasping-of-Unknown-Objects-using-Top-Surfaces/README.md

 Clone the ROS2 package in your local folder.
 Make sure to source the setup.bash

-Open <workspace>/src/Grasping-of-Unknown-Objects-using-Top-Surfaces/src/main.cpp -> Change line number --- to the directory where you want to save the processed point cloud data.
+Open <workspace>/src/Grasping-of-Unknown-Objects-using-Top-Surfaces/src/main.cpp -> Change the line number 196 to /<workspace>/Grasping-of-Unknown-Objects-using-Top-Surfaces/Media/

 Open a terminal and run: